Canada Graduate Scholarships — Doctoral program

 Official languages

-Applicants may submit their application in the official language of their choice.
-Institutions must have mechanisms in place to review both English and French applications.
+You may submit your application in the official language of your choice; institutions must have mechanisms in place to review both English and French applications.
+For concerns about the review of applications in the official languages, applicants and institutions may contact the agencies.

 Related opportunities